ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -r, --region string                     Cloud Object Storage region au-syd, br-sao, ca-tor, che01, eu-de, eu-es, eu-gb, jp-osa, jp-tok, us-east, us-south.
   -s, --secret-key string                 Cloud Object Storage HMAC secret key.
   -p, --storage-pool string               Storage pool where the image will be imported to (use "ibmcloud pi storage-pools" to see available storage pools).
-                                          If --storage-pool is provided then --affinity-policy cannot be specified.
+                                          If "--storage-pool" is provided then "--affinity-policy" cannot be specified.
   -t, --storage-tier string               Tier of the disk storage (use "ibmcloud pi storage-tiers" to see available tiers in the targeted region).
                                           Default to tier3 if not provided.
       --user-tags strings                 Comma separated list of user tags to be attached to the imported image.